 ears," Vic whispered.

-"Doctor, I wanted to
+"Doctor, I wanted to talk

-talk to you about...my, quite the elaborate setting."
-Janeway took in the surroundings. " Is this what Starfleet has you doing?
-Designing holodeck programs?"
-She walked to the bar and smiled at Vic.
+to you about...my, quite the elaborate setting."
+Janeway took in the

-Vic gave her his best
+Vic gave her his best smile.
+"Hi,

-smile.
-"Hi, Doll.
+Doll.
 Where have you been all my life?"

-She turned to the
+She turned to the Doctor.
+"Oh,

-Doctor.
-"Oh, he's good.
+he's good.
 What's his name?"

 "My name, and you can

 talk to me, sweetheart, is Vic Fontaine."
+He reached for her hand and held

-He reached for her hand, held it a minute in both of his.
+it a minute in both of his.
 "Charmed.
 Truly."

-"Very, very good,"
+"Very, very good."

-Doctor cursed.
 "Ok, Vic.
-Time for you to go."
+Time for you

 Vic ignored him.

-Janeway laughed.
-"I've found that 'End program' generally
+found that 'End program' generally works best."

 "You don't know this

 program."
-He caught Vic's eye, saw
+He caught Vic's eye, saw the other hologram nod slightly.
+"End

 She suddenly seemed ill at